Home : Internet : JavaScript : Rounding

 (click to see the result)

-This is why, if you need accuracy, a more complex solution is required for rounding numbers.
+This is why, if you need accuracy, a workaround is required for rounding numbers.